 The MS in Management is an intensive cohort-style, 14-19-month hybrid-delivery program leading to a graduate degree in management.
 It is designed for working professionals who need to maintain their full-time job while pursuing a graduate level degree.
 The program produces organizational leaders who can be successful in today’s fast-paced business world by being able to identify complex problems, implement solutions, and make sound managerial decisions.

-The program has two-tracks: the 30-credit hour MSM and the 39-credit hour MSM with an optional concentration in Operations Management or Healthcare Management.
+The program has two tracks: the 30-credit hour MSM and the 39-credit hour MSM with optional concentrations in Finance, Food Business Management, Healthcare Management, and Project Management

 The Doctor of Education (Ed.D.) in Executive Leadership is a terminal degree designed to meet the needs of practicing or aspiring executive leaders.
 The program leading to the Ed.D. in Executive Leadership consists of a minimum of 60 credit hours beyond a Master’s degree and an action-research dissertation.
 Candidates develop the knowledge, skills, and abilities in executive leadership to advance within their profession and/or lead their organization to the next level of effectiveness.
 Read more about earning an Ed.D. in Executive Leadership